NCDA/N-DROPP/README.md

  application's purpose, proposed features, and proposed GUI/UX design.
 Consult the "N-DROPP Source Design.docx" document for detailed design principles and conventions for this application.

+ All contributing developers should read the "N-DROPP Source Design" document and follow the guidelines presented.

  ASCII ART made possible by http://patorjk.com/software/taag/.